 Every payment you miss goes into the record books.
 Even a late payment will bring down your credit score, which over time, impacts your creditworthiness negatively.
 Lenders might reject your loan application if you have a low credit score.
 And even if they approve the loan, you are likely to be charged a higher interest rate.
 On the other hand, your credit score will improve if you are able to repay the loan on time.

 A personal loan is an ‘unsecured loan’, so there won’t be collateral attached to the cash advance.
 This may not be true for the other types of loan you have at this time.

 How a Personal Loan Can Help You Improve Your Credit Score

-The interest rate on a personal loan is lower than what you pay for a credit card, and many other types of debt, which means your total outflow each month, will be less than before if you consolidate the debt with a personal loan.
+The interest rate on a personal loan is lower than what you pay for a credit card and many other types of debt.
+This means that your total outflow each month will be less than before if you consolidate the debt with a personal loan.
 Try to pay back more than the minimum amount due every month.
 You will be able to get out of debt more quickly and boost your credit score.
 This is why personal loans are often referred to as ‘credit builder loans’.

 Focus on three important things if you want the personal loan to have the maximum impact on your credit score.
 Maintain a positive payment history, look to lower the interest rate, and pay more than the minimum amount due.
 A personal loan will work for you if you adhere to these three conditions.